Jemaine Clement: Film and television

 Clement has appeared in several feature films.
 His debut was in the kung fu comedy Tongan Ninja, directed by New Zealander Jason Stutter.
-He has worked with Stutter on two more movies to date: the low budget ghost comedy Diagnosis: Death and the drama Predicament, based on the book by late New Zealand novelist Ronald Hugh Morrieson.
+He has worked with Stutter on two more films to date: the low budget ghost comedy Diagnosis: Death and the drama Predicament, based on the book by late New Zealand novelist Ronald Hugh Morrieson.
 Clement also has a role in American comedy Gentlemen Broncos, directed by Napoleon Dynamite's Jared Hess.
 This role landed him a nomination for the Independent Spirit Award for Best Supporting Male.
 Though Gentlemen Broncos was almost universally panned by critics, some singled out Clement's performance for praise.
 In 2010, he voiced Jerry in Despicable Me and appeared in the film Dinner for Schmucks.
 In 2011, he voiced Nigel in Rio, and in 2012 he appeared as the primary antagonist Boris the Animal in Men in Black 3.
 In 2012, Jemaine co-wrote, co-directed, and starred in a vampire mockumentary titled What We Do in the Shadows with Taika Waititi.
 It premiered at the Sundance Film Festival on 19 January 2014.
 He also reprised his role as Nigel in Rio 2.

 Clement has starred in television commercials internationally and provided voiceovers for many others in New Zealand.
 On 5 February 2006, Outback Steakhouse began running a series of television commercials starring Clement during Super Bowl XL in which Clement pretends to be Australian and feigns an Australian accent.
 One of the long-running gags of Flight of the Conchords is the traditional rivalry between New Zealand and Australia and the differences between their accents.
 The campaign ended in July 2006.